analogsenses/source/source/_posts/2014-09-15-catharsis.markdown

 Sometimes, shit does indeed happen.

 There may come a day, and I hope it doesn't, but there may come a day when life smacks you in the head with absolute impunity, making you feel helpless, laughably small.
 Pitted against the universe with only your fragile ego to defend you.
-And in that moment a sudden realization will strike: deep down you'll know ⎯you'll _know_⎯ that you can try your best, you can give it all you've got, and you'll still fail.
+And in that moment a sudden realization will strike: deep down you'll know —you'll _know_— that you can try your best, you can give it all you've got, and you'll still fail.

 For the first time in your life, you'll get to experience the absolute fear of _knowing_ that your best shot will not be enough.
 And then nothing will ever be the same.